rust-lang/rust-by-example/src/cargo/deps.md

 # Dependencies

 Most programs have dependencies on some libraries.
-If you have ever managed dependencies by hand, you know how much of a pain this.
-Luckily, the Rust ecosystem comes standard with `cargo`! `cargo` can manage dependcies for a project.
+If you have ever managed dependencies by hand, you know how much of a pain this can be.
+Luckily, the Rust ecosystem comes standard with `cargo`! `cargo` can manage dependencies for a project.

 To create a new Rust project,